3arthqu4ke/headlessmc/headlessmc-lwjgl/README.md

 or as a LaunchWrapper Tweaker.
-If you want to do that you also need to add the system property `-Djoml.nounsafe=true` to your game, and, if you are running on fabric, the path to the headlessmc-lwjg l agent jar to the system property `fabric.systemLibraries`.
+If you want to do that you also need to add the system property `-Djoml.nounsafe=true` to your game, and, if you are running on fabric, the path to the headlessmc-lwjgl agent jar to the system property `fabric.systemLibraries`.

 The transformer will transform every `org.lwjgl`class in the following way:
 Every method body will be replaced with a call to the RedirectionAPI: